University of Toronto Mississauga: Co-op Internship Program

 In 2024, the campus launched the University of Toronto Mississauga Co-op Internship Program (UTMCIP) across five departments.
 Students in select programs can enrol in a stream which includes a 12- or 16-month internship.

 Graduate

-The University of Toronto hosts graduate programs across all three campuses including U of T Mississauga through the School of Graduate Studies.
+The University of Toronto hosts graduate programs across all three campuses including Mississauga through the School of Graduate Studies.
 Unlike undergraduate programs, many of them are organized in collaboration with other faculties and departments, such as the Faculty of Arts and Science and Temerty Faculty of Medicine.
-Below is a list of the areas of study available at UTM:
+Below is a list of the areas of graduate study available on the campus: